“Man is the only animal that blushes – or needs to.”

 Think about it in a different context.
 Have you ever worked in a job that you really didn’t like but received a bonus at the end of the year?
 The bonus made you happy, and might have made you a little bit more excited about coming in to work for a little while, but did it change how you truly perceived the job?
 No. After a while, the same disappointment about the job crept back in, and, furthermore, the bonus number in your mind necessary for you to get that same level of satisfaction went up, didn’t it?
 If a $1,000 bonus was what you got last year in a crummy job, then you’d probably need a $2,000 bonus this year.
 Monkey Brain needs more dopamine to keep going.

 This understanding of how the brain interprets monetary rewards compared to intrinsic rewards confirms what Princeton’s Daniel Kahneman and Angus Eaton evaluated about the salary necessary for emotional well-being: $75,000 a year.

 What lessons can we learn about making money decisions?

 There are several lessons we can learn about the difference between happiness and needs as they affect our money and finances:

-Your financial goals should match your priorities in life.
+- Your financial goals should match your priorities in life.
 Money is, at its core, a tool to enable you to do other things.
 Sometimes it’s pretty mundane, like paying the electricity or water bill, and sometimes it’s exciting, like paying for your dream trip.
-If you’re setting your monetary goals to get yourself material rewards, then you’re going to find yourself later wondering why you did all of that hard work just for a 183” flat screen TV.
-Instead, align your monetary goals with the things which matter most to you, and you’ll find a harmony between your life and the money which enables it.
+If you’re setting your monetary goals to get yourself material rewards, then you’re going to find yourself later wondering why you did all of that hard work just for a 183” flat-screen TV.
+Instead, align your monetary goals with the things that matter most to you, and you’ll find a harmony between your life and the money that enables it.

 Have you ever found that you weren’t as satisfied with a reward as you thought that you might be?
 Tell us about it in the comments below!